saiakarsh193/GenVox/README.md

 module load u18/ffmpeg/5.0.1

-# create and activate environment with python 3.8 (as it is tested and works)
+# create environment with python 3.8 (as it is tested and working) and activate it
 conda create --name genvox python=3.8 conda activate genvox
 # or